sixhobbits/ritza/README.md

 We're still in closed beta.
 Email garethdwyer@gmail.com.

-## What makes Ritza's content different
+## What makes Ritza's content different?

 Instead of using our services, you might choose to find a freelancer, employ a full time content writer, create an in-house content team, or contract an agency.
 All of these are valid options and we'll gladly refer you if they seem a better fit for your needs.